microsoft/qsharp/katas/content/multi_qubit_systems/bell_state_change_1/solution.md

 You recognize that the goal is another Bell state.
 In fact, it is one of the four Bell states.

-You remember from the Single-Qubit Gates kata that the Pauli Z gate will change the state of the $\ket{1}$ basis state of a single qubit, so this gate seems like a good candidate for what you want to achieve.
+You have seen in the Single-Qubit Gates kata that the Pauli Z gate will change the state of the $\ket{1}$ basis state of a single qubit, so this gate seems like a good candidate for what you want to achieve.
 This gate leaves the sign of the $\ket{0}$ basis state of a superposition unchanged, but flips the sign of the $\ket{1}$ basis state of the superposition.

 Don't forget that the Z gate acts on only a single qubit, and you have two here.
 Let's also remember how the Bell state is made up from its individual qubits.